E-mail Inquiry Services

 For all other inquiries, please note that your name, e-mail address (where you want our response to be sent), telephone number (should we need to contact you to clarify any point of your inquiry), and a detailed explanation of your concern, are mandatory fields.
 If these fields are not filled in, your e-mail will not be delivered to us for processing.
 The more information you can provide, the more accurately and quickly we can answer your questions.
 To submit your inquiry to the department select the following link:

-If you have any questions about this form or the license information you retrieved, please call the CDI's Producer Licensing Bureau at (800) 967-9331.
-The Call Center is available Monday through Friday, 7:00 a.m. to 5:00 p.m., excluding State Holidays.
+If you have any questions about this form or the license information you retrieved, please call the CDI's Licensing Hotline at (800) 967-9331.
+The Licensing Hotline is available Monday through Friday, 7:00 a.m. to 5:00 p.m., excluding State Holidays.
 Please be sure to include your name, telephone number, license number and e-mail address in all correspondence with the CDI.

 Please Note: The Producer Licensing Bureau cannot respond to emails that are encrypted.